springfall2008/batpred/README.md

   - predbat_best_metric - The predicted cost if the proposed SOC % charge target is selected.
 Also contains data for charting cost in attributes.
   - predbat.best_charge_limit - Predicted best battery charge limit in percent
   - predbat.best_charge_limit_kw - Predicted best battery charge limit in kwH
+  - predbat.best_discharge_limit - Predicted best battery discharge limit in percent (will be 0% when discharging or 100% when not)
+  - predbat.best_discharge_limit_kw - Predicted best battery discharge limit in kwH
   - predbat.low_rate_cost - The lowest rate cost in P
   - predbat.low_rate_start - Start time of the next low rate
   - predbat.low_rate_end - End time of the next low rate